Open-Systems-Pharmacology/docs/part-5/qualification.md

 - "**Type**": type of the building block/simulation (one of: "_Compound_", "_Event_", "_Formulation_", "_Individual_", "_ObserverSet_", "_Population_", "_Protocol_", "_Simulation_")

-- "**SectionId**": Id of the section where the input description will be inserted.
+- "**SectionReference**": Reference of the section where the input description will be inserted.

 Input description contains all input settings (model- type, calculation methods etc.) and all input parameters that deviate from the default incl. their value origins.